Policy Brief

 A sustainable transport policy was published in December 2023.
 This set out broad commitments and decision-taking principles rather than actions.

-Implementing the CNR will cost about £300 million, which equates to £10 million a year over 30 years.
+Implementing the CNR would cost about £300 million, which equates to £10 million a year over 30 years.
 A long-term financing strategy for the Roadmap was scheduled for 2023.
-This has now been renamed the net zero financing strategy.
-So far only broad principles for the strategy have been identified.
+This has now been renamed the Net Zero Financing Strategy.
+So far, only broad principles for the strategy have been identified.

 The Climate Emergency Fund has been established to fund the various CNR initiatives.
-However, it is recognised that the Fund is not sufficient to finance all the policies needed to achieve the Roadmap.
-Expenditure under the Fund is currently running at about £8 million a year.
+However, it is recognised that the Fund is not sufficient to finance all the policies needed to achieve net zero.
+Expenditure under the Fund is currently running at about £8 million a year, but budgeted to fall to around £4 million.

-Jersey has made considerable progress in reducing emissions – a 47% reduction between 1990 and 2022, an annual rate of about 1.5%.
+Emissions fell by 47.5% between 1990 and 2023.
 About three quarters of this reduction was accounted for by electricity supply being switched from an oil-fired power station to nuclear and hydro-electricity from France.
+Between 1990 and 2003 this caused emissions to fall by an average of 3.5% a year.
+Subsequently, the reduction has averaged 1.0% a year.

-To achieve the 2030 target, emissions will need to be reduced by 41%, from the 2022 figure, an annual rate of about 6%.
-It is difficult to see how this can be achieved, given that there is no further scope to reduce emissions caused by electricity generation.
+To achieve the 2030 target, emissions will need to be reduced by 39% from the 2023 figure, an annual rate of 7%.

 The CNR sets out specific sub-targets to be met by 2030 –